CS6620-S21/Implied-Role-Assignment-for-Kubernetes/DESIGN.md

 A **Custom Resource** (CR) contains a **Spec** and a **Status**.
 The **Spec** is effectively the schema for the desired state of implied roles in a cluster.
 The **Status** is a schema for the current state of implied roles in a cluster.

-Each _implication_ (parent role implied child role) is a CR in the cluster.
+Each _implication_ (parent role implies child role) is a CR in the cluster.

 ### Spec